Ahmadmangal/Weekly-report---macro-and-micro-research-/Weekly report 2025-09-07.md

 ## Sources (read before you commit)
 - Reuters — US jobs report & market reaction.
 - Reuters — markets wrapup & gold reaction.
-- Reuters / BofA coverage on Fed reaction and cut expectations. 11
+- Reuters / BofA coverage on Fed reaction and cut expectations.

+##  *Note:
+- This report is based on my independent market research.
+Formatting and language refinement are assisted by digital tools for clarity.*